-Join David Rivers for an in-depth discussion in this video Touring the homepage, part of Up and Running with Lectora Online 2.0.
+Join David Rivers for an in-depth discussion in this video Touring the homepage, part of Learning Lectora Online 2.0.

 - It's time now to take a more in-depth tour of the user interface when logged in as a user as well as an administrator.
 We'll begin with an administrator.
 I'm going to type in my User ID for an administrator and my password.
 Alright, once logged in as an administrator you're going to notice things that the average user will not see on their homepage.
 First of all, on the left-hand side are Administration tools.